Many heart valve problems are first found during a physical exam when a healthcare provider:

 Common Heart Tests

-This painless test uses sound waves (ultrasound) to create a moving picture of the heart as it beats.
-These pictures can show the size and shape of heart valves and chambers, and how well the heart and its valves work.
+This painless test uses sound waves (ultrasound) to make a moving picture of the heart as it beats.
+The pictures show the size and shape of the heart valves and chambers, and how well they are working.

 Electrocardiogram (ECG or EKG)

-This test measures the electrical activity of the heart using electrodes (wires) placed on the chest and other parts of your body.
+This test measures the heart’s electrical activity using small sensors (electrodes) placed on the chest and other parts of the body.
 An EKG can detect:

-These changes can be signs of heart valve problems.
+These can be signs of heart valve problems.

 Chest X-Ray

 A chest X-ray shows the size and shape of the heart, lungs, and large blood vessels.
-It can show whether a person has the following signs of heart valve problems:
+It can show signs of heart valve problems, such as:

 Stress Test

-A stress test shows how the heart works when it is stressed (working hard).
-People usually exercise on a treadmill while pictures, or images, of the heart are taken.
-The images may be taken using an electrocardiogram or an echocardiogram.
-If a person cannot exercise, they may get a medication that stresses the heart.
+A stress test shows how the heart works when it is under strain (working hard during exercise).
+You usually walk or run on a treadmill while images of your heart are taken using an EKG or echocardiogram.
+If you can’t exercise, you may get a medicine that puts stress on the heart.
 A stress test can help show:

-• How severe the heart valve disease is
+- How serious the heart valve disease is

 Nuclear Stress Test

-If a person has symptoms like chest pain or shortness of breath, the healthcare professional may order a nuclear stress test.
-A person receives an injection of radioactive dye and images of the heart at rest, and again after exercise, are taken.
-The nuclear stress test finds:
+If you have symptoms like chest pain or shortness of breath, your provider may order a nuclear stress test.
+You receive an injection of a small amount of radioactive dye.
+Images of the heart are taken while at rest and again after exercise.
+This test can find:

 Cardiac Catheterization (Angiogram)

-Cardiac catheterization usually tests for coronary artery disease i.e., if the arteries supplying blood to the heart muscle are narrowed or blocked.
-This test can also provide information about heart valves and how to treat disease.
+This test usually checks for coronary artery disease—whether the arteries supplying blood to the heart are narrow or blocked.
+It can also give information about heart valves and how to treat them.

-During this test, a long, thin tube (catheter) is put into a blood vessel in the arm, groin, or neck and guided to the heart.
-A dye is injected into the tube and X-ray pictures are taken to show the dye traveling through the heart.
+During the test, a long, thin tube (catheter) is inserted into a blood vessel in the arm, groin, or neck and guided to the heart.
+A dye is injected through the tube, and X-ray images are taken to show how it travels through the heart.

 Cardiac MRI

-Cardiac MRI uses a strong magnet and radio waves to create images of the inside of the heart.
-This test can provide detailed information about how heart valves are working, which helps the professional plan treatment.
+A cardiac MRI uses a strong magnet and radio waves to create detailed pictures of the inside of the heart.
+This test can give detailed information about how the heart valves are working.